Periodicities in radio emissions from the Jupiter's magnetosphere and consequences for radio emissions from star-exoplanet systems: Simulations

-In Figure \ref{fig:regularly_spaced_sinus}, we show the simulation of the same sinusoidal wave is simulated (i.e., with a T$_\mathrm{sine} = 12.9$~h periodicity and a time resolution of $600$~seconds), but this time we use more realistic values to select the signals we keep. $2.65$\% of the signal is also kept, gathered in $125$~interval of $8$~hours separated by $\mathrm{N} \times 23.93$~hours (with $\mathrm{N} = 1, 2, 3, 4,...$), the sideral day.
-These values are chosen on the basis of the real observations values of the target studied in Section \ref{sec:real_signal}.
+In Figure \ref{fig:regularly_spaced_sinus}, we show the simulation of the same sinusoidal wave (i.e. with a T$_\mathrm{sine} = 12.9$~h periodicity and a time resolution of $600$~seconds), but this time more realistic values were used to select the kept signals.{} $2.65$\% of the kept {signal was} gathered {into} $125$~{intervals} of eight hours separated by $\mathrm{N} \times 23.93$~hours (with $\mathrm{N} = 1, 2, 3, 4,...$), i.e. the sidereal day.
+These values were chosen on the basis of the real {observational} values of the target studied in Section \ref{sec:real_signal}.
 The corresponding LS periodogram is shown on the right of Figure \ref{fig:regularly_spaced_sinus}.
-The highest peak is still located at $12.9$~hours.
-But this time, several others peaks are also visible, mainly at $27.99$~hours, $8.38$~hours and $6.21$~hours Figure \ref{fig:regularly_spaced_sinus_saturated_1} shows the effect of the windowing on the LS periodogram.
-In this Figure, we take the same observation intervals than in Figure \ref{fig:regularly_spaced_sinus}, but we make all values equal to 1 (left panel).
-In the LS periodogram (right panel) the input sinusoidal periodicity is not visible anymore.
-However, two majors peaks are detected at $23.93$~hours and $11.97$~hours.
+The highest peak is still located at $12.9$~hours, but this time several other peaks are also visible, mainly at $27.99$~hours, $8.38$~hours, and $6.21$~hours.

+In Figure \ref{fig:regularly_spaced_sinus_saturated_1}, the effect of the windowing on the LS periodogram is studied.
+In this figure, the same observation intervals {as} in Figure \ref{fig:regularly_spaced_sinus} are taken, but all values are equal to one (left panel).
+In the LS periodogram (right panel), the input sinusoidal periodicity is not visible anymore.
+However, two {major} peaks are detected at $23.93$~hours and $11.97$~hours.

-To identify the origin of these different peaks, we need to study the possible combinations of resonances between different periodicities.
+To identify the origin of these different peaks, the possible {combinations between different periodicities} need to be studied.
 The two major combinations are (i) the difference between the two periodicities (in frequency), i.e. the {beat} period:

 which corresponds in time periodicity to